 To add an interactive viewing experience to a responsive site in the classic UI:

-Log in to AEM, and ensure that you have configured Adobe Scene7 Cloud Services and that Scene7 components are available.
+Log in to Experience Manager, and ensure that you have configured Adobe Scene7 Cloud Services and that Scene7 components are available.

 If Scene7 WCM components are not available, be sure to enable them via Design mode.